-He has worked with artists such as Jim Causley, Martin Carthy and Jackie Oates.
-In 2012 he opened The Imagined Village‘s Bending the Dark UK tour by singing a duet with Eliza Carthy on Cold Haily Rainy Night.
-Primarily a guitarist and flautist, Ben has also appeared on recordings playing violin, ukulele, mandolin and clarinet.
-He currently fronts indie band Catherine And The Owl and folk-trio The Demagogues.
+In my time as a performer I’ve played with wonderful artists such as Jim Causley, Martin Carthy and Jackie Oates.
+Fond memories are opening The Imagined Village‘s Bending the Dark UK tour by singing a duet with Eliza Carthy on Cold Haily Rainy Night.
+I’m mainly a guitarist and flautist, but I have appeared on recordings playing violin, ukulele, mandolin and clarinet.
+Currently I front the sleepy indie band Catherine And The Owl and the current psychadelic rock band Rameagle.

-Ben has written for film and theatre, most recently being commissioned by Four of Swords to write their Wellcome Trust funded show ‘Doctor Dracula’.
-His short film All that Remains was nominated for best film at the English Riviera International Film Festival, and he has worked on a number of other film projects, most notably as 1st Assistant Director on the BBC Calling The Shots commision The Free, and Hell’s Bells, which was commissioned as part of the BFI’s Creative England iShorts.
+I’ve written for film and theatre, on shows such as Four of Swords’ Wellcome Trust funded show ‘Doctor Dracula’ and Common Player’s The Tuck Inn.
+My short film All that Remains was nominated for best film at the English Riviera International Film Festival, and I worked as 1st Assistant Director on the BBC Calling The Shots commision The Free, and Hell’s Bells, which was commissioned as part of the BFI’s Creative England iShorts.

 I’ve done some music for film and my score for Portent was nominated for best short film score at Southampton International Film Festival.
 Like a lot of people will say on their websites, I’m ‘award-winning’ but it’s not worth mentioning the awards I have won as no one’s heard of them!